 Get out of bed, go to work, eat, sleep, and repeat.
 Does that routine sound familiar to you?
 For whatever reason, the demands of work, children, friends, and family seem to be increasingly intense and unrelenting.
-If you are not careful, the demands of others can be all consuming, leaving little time for you to take care of you!
-It seems that most of us are programed to give up the activities that we enjoy, like exercising, cooking healthy foods, or time with friends and family, in order to take care of the needs of those around us.
+If you are not careful, the demands of others can be all-consuming, leaving little time for you to take care of you!
+It seems that most of us are programmed to give up the activities that we enjoy, like exercising, cooking healthy foods, or time with friends and family, in order to take care of the needs of those around us.

 Unfortunately, you are not alone.
 Millions of people are now experiencing serious health issues, including obesity, diabetes, inflammation, heart disease, anxiety, depression, and metabolic syndrome as a result of the dangerous cycle that focuses around work and pays little attention to the important roles of exercise, diet, and social activities in a well-balanced life.

 Have you ever stopped and asked yourself, “Why?”.
-There is a great saying, “Who heals the medicine man?”; in other words, who takes care of the person who takes care of everyone else?
+There is a great saying, “Who heals the medicine, man?”; in other words, who takes care of the person who takes care of everyone else?
 If you ask me, the answer is simple – you do, and you get a spot at the front of your line.

 Dangers of a Life Focused Around Work

 Most people need a steady job.
 Employment not only provides income for family, and when included as a part of a balanced, healthy lifestyle, your career also provides a sense of purpose and satisfaction.
 However, when the demands of your career start to take priority over other important areas of your life, such as your family, relationships, or health, significant problems can quickly occur.
 Currently, the average full-time employee works nearly 50 hours a week; 40% of people work at least 50 hours a week.
 Research has demonstrated that people who work average of 10 to 11 hours a day are at an increased risk of: